seandillon92/WaterSurfaceWavelets-Unity/UnityPackage/README.md

 ## **Interactive Simulation**
 ![BoatInteractions](https://github.com/seandillon92/WaterSurfaceWavelets-Plugins/assets/51912249/fad6baf6-b793-43e4-8a79-e4fd81c63625)

-The public API allows you to generate real-time distrubrances at Runtime, used for the oar waves and the boat wake in the above image.
+The public API allows you to generate real-time disturbances at Runtime, used for the oar waves and the boat wake in the above image.

 # Credits
 This work is a GPU implementation of [1].
 More precisely, it's a Unity port of https://github.com/lecopivo/WaterSurfaceWavelets where the CPU simulation code is ported to Compute Shaders and additional tooling is added.